cloudfoundry-attic/tools-cf-plugin/README.md

-watch APP       Watch messages going over NATS relevant to an application dea-apps        See summary information about apps running on DEAs dea-ads         Watch the DEA advertisements
+watch APP       Watch messages going over NATS relevant to an application dea-apps        See summary information about apps running on DEAs dea-ads         Watch the DEA advertisements app-placement   See the distribution of apps over DEAs
 ```